 EAT in Sofia:

-SHOP in Sofia: Vitosha Boulevard
+STAY in Sofia:

-STAY in Sofia: Scotty's Hotel
+SIGHTS in Sofia:

 Built on a necropolis, abused as a gladiators' arena, extended as a mosque and finally restored to a church: The history of St. Sofia is just as long as it is fascinating.
 The classic Byzantine masterwork from the 6th century is the oldest Orthodox church in Sofia and was then built on the highest elevation of the settlement.
 In the course of several bouts of destruction and rebuilding efforts the church has changed, but retains its basic structure: Even today the three-nave basilica shines in the classic Byzantine look.
 Unfortunately, most of the frescoes have suffered severely over the years, however, you can still admire many icons and three impressive altars.
 And since you are already there: Just pay a quick visit to the grave of Bulgaria's national poet, Ivan Vazov, on the Eastern side of the church.
 That's the gentleman with the book in his hand.